-A Traders Mission And Goal
+A Traders Mission and Goal

 It is the mission of the trader to become a financially successful long-term trader.
 This can be achieved when the trader adopts and accepts The 10 Keys of Successful Trading.
-The trader must commit to live by the three disciplines that create the successful trader.
+A trader must commit to live by three disciplines to become a successful trader.

-1. The trader must believe in The 10 Keys to Successful Trading and merge them into his personality.
-His success is dependent on creating a trading plan, and maintaining the discipline to TRADE THE PLAN!

-2. The trader must commit himself to continued education and learn as much as he can about technical analysis and the psychology of successful trading.
-He must use logic, and not his emotions, in trading.
-The trader must learn to trade in control, not out of control!

-3. The trader must map out a sound plan of equity management to insure a return on his investment.
-A successful plan is to trade no more than 20% of a margin account and risk no more than 5 to 10% of that account on any single trade.
+- 1) A trader must believe in The 10 Keys to Successful Trading and merge them into his personality.
+Success is depends on creating a trading plan, and maintaining the discipline to TRADE THE PLAN! - 2) A trader must be committed to continued education.
+Study technical analysis and the psychology of successful trading.
+A trader must make logical decisions, void of emotions while trading.
+Learn to trade in control, not out of control! - 3) A trader must map out a sensible equity management plan to insure a return on investment.
+Trade no more than 20% of a margin account and expose no more than 5% of that account on any single trade.

-Levels Of A Trader
+Levels of Traders

-LEVEL ONE: Beginner Trader - To study and paper trade for a minimum of one month with imaginary money, gaining the experience required to establish a track record of profitable performance.
+LEVEL ONE: Beginner Trader - Studies and paper trades for a minimum of one month with pretend currency, gaining the experience required to establish a track record of profitable performance. (see MTI's - demo trading account)

-LEVEL TWO: Advanced Beginner - To trade one or two lots with real money, working through emotions and establishing a track record of making money.
+LEVEL TWO: Advanced Beginner - Trades one or two lots with real money, learning to overcome emotions and at the same time establish a track record of making money.

-LEVEL THREE: Competent Trader - To trade in control with equity management, achieving a financial return.
+LEVEL THREE: Competent Trader - Trades with control over his emotional distractions, utilizes proper equity management and achieves a financial return.

-LEVEL FOUR: Proficient Trader - To trade based on my belief, education, and experience and achieves a financial return.
+LEVEL FOUR: Proficient Trader - Trades are made utilizing confidence, education, experience and the trader achieves financial returns.

-LEVEL FIVE: Expert Trader - To mechanically execute profitable trades with no emotion.
+LEVEL FIVE: Expert Trader - Instinctively executes profitable trades without emotion.